-- building modifications where you own the modified asset and the modification is required to undertake the project, for example installing a clean room.
+- building modifications where you own the modified asset and the modification is required to install and commission plant and equipment funded under the project, for example installing a clean room.
 Modifications to leased buildings may be eligible.
-You must use the leased building for activities related to your manufacturing process - staff training that directly supports the achievement of project outcomes - financial auditing of project expenditure, the cost of an independent audit of project expenditure (where we request one) up to a maximum of 1 per cent of total eligible project expenditure - costs you incur in order to obtain planning, environmental or other regulatory approvals during the project period contingency costs up to a maximum of 10 per cent of the eligible project costs.
+You must use the leased building for activities related to your manufacturing process and that are directly related to eligible project activities - staff training that directly relates to plant and equipment funded under the project - financial auditing of project expenditure, the cost of an independent audit of project expenditure (where we request one) up to a maximum of 1 per cent of total eligible project expenditure

+- costs you incur in order to obtain planning, environmental or other regulatory approvals during the project period. - contingency costs up to a maximum of 10 per cent of the eligible project costs.
 Note that we make payments based on actual costs incurred.

 Other specific expenditures may be eligible as determined by the program delegate.